-Extensions of the deadlines for the filing of income tax returns, payment of taxes owed, and taking other tax actions also apply.
-For members who have served in a CZ, QHDA or a designated direct support area, the extension runs for 180 days after the last day the taxpayer is in such area (or the last day the area qualifies as such) or the last day of any continuous qualified hospitalization for wounds, illness, or injury sustained from service in the area.
-In addition to the 180 days, the deadline is also extended by the number of days remaining for the member to take action with the IRS at the time he or she entered the CZ, QHDA or designated direct support area.
+Extensions of the deadlines for income tax returns filings, payment of taxes owed, and other tax actions also apply.
+For those who have served in a CZ, QHDA or a designated direct support area, the extension runs for 180 days after the last day the taxpayer is in such area (or the last day the area qualifies as such) or the last day of any continuous qualified hospitalization for wounds, illness, or injury sustained from service in the area.
+In addition to the 180 days, the deadline is also extended by the number of days remaining for the member to take action with the IRS at the time they entered the CZ, QHDA or designated direct support area.